yanickc/deces_quebec/README_english.md

 - We observe a cycle between intense and mild seasons.

 - The last 3 weeks are not covered in the ISQ data. **The chart will be updated** when available.
-Until then **we can project the total for the 2020 season to 46,390** using data from weeks 13 to 15, which has the effect of copying the shape of the curve into "mirror". **This would represent a 6.12% increase compared to the 2018 season.**  Of this number, we do not yet know the effect of confinement in relation to postponed surgery, cancer treatment, untreated heart attack, etc ...
+Until then **we can project the total for the 2020 season to 46,390** using data from weeks 13 to 15, which has the effect of copying the shape of the curve into "mirror". **This would represent a 6.12% increase compared to the 2018 season.**  ((46390-43713)/43713)

+- We do not yet know the effect of lockdowns in relations to surgeries, postponed cancer treatment, untreated heart attack, etc. It will be next to impossible to disentangle...

 - See NOTES below.